stride3d/stride-docs/en/manual/physics/raycasting/raycasts.md

 }
 ```

-#### Size limitation
+> [!NOTE]

-A span has a limited amount of elements it can contain.
+> **A span has a limited amount of elements it can contain**.
 If there are more hits than the buffer size, only the closest ones will be returned.